 Talking on the phone while driving can bring multiple risks that put other drivers in danger.
 Many states have laws against texting and driving, including Florida, but Florida has no law against talking on the phone while driving.
 New laws might be coming in 2019 to combat distracted driving involving cell phones, but even without these statutes, you may be able to sue a driver that caused an accident while talking on the phone.

 Prosper Shaked is a Miami lawyer for accidents caused by talking on a cell phone, and he may be able to represent you on your injury case and help get you the financial compensation you need.
-Call The Law Offices of Prosper Shaked today to set up a free legal consultation on your car accident case.
+Call Prosper Shaked Accident Injury Attorneys PA today to set up a free legal consultation on your car accident case.
 Our number is (305) 694-2676.

 Dangers of Talking on the Phone While Driving